CSR Conducts Northern Shenandoah Valley Regional Workforce Study

 Announcing upcoming telephone interview survey of the Northern Shenandoah Valley Regional Workforce

-WINCHESTER, VIRGINIA (May 30, 2003).
-Northern Shenandoah Valley Economic Development Partners in Clarke County, Shenandoah County, and Winchester-Frederick County plus Lord Fairfax Community College’s Workforce Development and Continuing Education, Shenandoah University’s School of Continuing Education, and the Winchester-Frederick County Chamber of Commerce are hoping to gain a better understanding of the area’s working population and commuting patterns through a Northern Shenandoah Valley Regional Workforce Study.
+WINCHESTER, Va. - Northern Shenandoah Valley Economic Development Partners in Clarke County, Shenandoah County, and Winchester-Frederick County plus Lord Fairfax Community College’s Workforce Development and Continuing Education, Shenandoah University’s School of Continuing Education, and the Winchester-Frederick County Chamber of Commerce are hoping to gain a better understanding of the area’s working population and commuting patterns through a Northern Shenandoah Valley Regional Workforce Study.

 The Northern Shenandoah Valley is fortunate to have a diverse job market; it is attractive to both businesses and job seekers, and this study aims at providing detailed occupational, educational level and work location preference of our region’s labor force to support our competitive marketability to other competing areas for business retention and new business location needs.